 Staying active has shown many benefits for cancer patients.
 While it may seem like it could wear you down, exercise can actually help reduce fatigue.
-The National Comprehensive Cancer Network says patients who do some type of regular moderate physical activity are usually less tired, less depressed and sleep better at night.
+In fact, research suggests that patients who do some type of regular moderate physical activity are usually less tired, less depressed and sleep better at night.
 Remember, “moderate” intensity is relative to your individual fitness level and current health as a cancer patient.
 Talk to your doctor about what level of activity is right for you.

 If you’re looking for ideas on how to stay active, consider doing something you enjoy to avoid becoming bored or burned out.
 In general, any activity that increases your heart rate is beneficial.
 It can be traditional aerobic exercise like daily walks around the neighborhood or riding a stationary bike.
 For some people, depending on their fitness level, it may just be moving their arms up and down while remaining seated.
 Household chores like gardening and cleaning also make great physical activity.
 In addition, you can ask your doctor about any exercise programs in your area specifically designed for cancer patients.

 Whatever you decide to do, make sure you stay hydrated and listen to your body.
-For more ideas for staying active, check out this article about exercise for seniors during the COVID-19 pandemic.
+For more ideas for staying active, check out this article about at-home exercise for seniors.

 Coping with cancer can be one of the most stressful experiences of your life.
 When it comes to health and wellness for cancer patients, acknowledging your stresses and knowing where and how to get help for them is very important.

 - Listen to cancer survivors’ experiences to learn the most common feelings

 - Recognize when you need to seek help in coping with your emotions